razinShk/Scan-med-remind/docs/NURSE_CONNECT.md

 2. **Receiving Connection Requests**
    - Users receive notifications when someone sends them a nurse connection request
    - They can view all pending requests in the "Received" tab
+   - Each request shows the medications being shared
    - Each request can be accepted or rejected

 3. **Active Connections**